FHA Debt To Income Ratio Requirements On Home Purchases

 - Some lenders will cap DTI at 45% up to a 680 credit score and may cap DTI to 55% over 680 Credit Scores

 Again, it is up to a mortgage lender to set their own debt to income ratio requirements and it can be higher requirements than those of FHA.
-Mortgage Borrowers are looking for a Lender with no FHA Lender Overlays on debt to income ratio can contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for faster response.
+Mortgage Borrowers are looking for a Lender with no FHA Lender Overlays on debt to income ratio can contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for a faster response.
 Or email us at email@example.com.
 Gustan Cho Associates has no lender overlays on FHA Loans, VA Loans, USDA, Loans, and Conventional Loans and just go off AUS FINDINGS.
 We are available 7 days a week, evenings, weekends, and holidays.